Galerie Richard

 All AVELLA-BAGUR’s actuality in an article by Vastia Voynovskaya published on Hifructose, April 28, 2014.

-Under the title “The Painterly and the Linear: Shirley KANEDA and Robert Mangold”, the art critic David Carrier compares in artcritical these two abstract painters exhibited in May in their respective galleries at Galerie Richard and Pace (4 illustrations).
+Under the title “The Painterly and the Linear: Shirley KANEDA and Robert MANGOLD”, the art critic David Carrier compares in artcritical these two abstract painters exhibited in May in their respective galleries at Galerie Richard and Pace (4 illustrations).

 Taney Roniger reviews Norio IMAI’s solo show at Galerie Richard in The Brooklyn Rail, April 2nd, 2014 (1 illustration).